Rankin County torture incident: Charges and sentencing

 Dedmon was originally designated to FCI Hazelton in West Virginia.
 While different from USP Hazleton where Whitey Bulger was murdered, it is part of the same Federal Correctional Complex.
 Dedmon was transferred to FCI Fairton after only two months at Hazelton.

 Reactions

 Jenkins and Parker filed a $400 million federal lawsuit against the sheriff's office and Rankin County Sheriff Bryan Bailey in June 2023.
 The lawsuit alleges Bailey failed to adequately train his deputies.
 Later that month, several of the deputies were either fired or resigned.
+The lawsuit was settled for $2.5 million on April 30, 2025.

 The Rankin County NAACP chapter called for Sheriff Bailey to be removed.

+Aftermath

+On May 2, 2025, two days after Jenkins and Parker received their $2.5 million settlement from the Rankin County Sheriff's Office, the Rankin County supervisor Steve Gaines said that the sheriff's department attorney, Jason Dare, "beat the pants off of those guys — the dopers, the people that raped and doped your daughters.
+He beat their pants off," during a lunch sponsored by Bailey and Bailey's former father-in-law, in reference to Jenkins and Parker.
+Jenkins and Parker's lawyer responded that Gaines' comments fit the racist trope that of falsely accusing black men of raping white men's daughters, and that "attitudes like this permit rogue police to prevail and allow for the conditions in which officers have been able to carry out their unlawful agenda against other citizens of the state of Mississippi".
+On May 5, Jenkins and Parker filed a defamation lawsuit against Gaines, stating that the supervisor's "statements were false, widely disseminated, and caused severe reputational and emotional harm".